vmware/vic/doc/user_doc/vic_app_dev/using_registries_with_vic.md

 These commands will only work in the following circumstances:

-- The private registry server at <i>registry_server_address</i> is secured by CA certificates, and you or the vSphere Administrator passed the appropriate certificates to the VCH during deployment by using the `--registry-ca` option.
+- The private registry server at <i>registry_server_address</i> is secured by CA certificates, and you or the vSphere administrator passed the appropriate certificates to the VCH during deployment by using the `--registry-ca` option.
-- The private registry server at <i>registry_server_address</i> is not secured by certificates, and you or the vSphere Administrator authorized access to this registry server by using the `--insecure-registry` option during VCH deployment.
+- The private registry server at <i>registry_server_address</i> is not secured by certificates, and you or the vSphere administrator authorized access to this registry server by using the `--insecure-registry` option during VCH deployment.

 **NOTE**: In the examples, the Docker commands specify `--tls`.
 This is to specify that the connection between the Docker client and the VCH is secured by TLS.
 The level of security of the connection between the Docker client and the VCH is completely independent from the level of security of the connection between the VCH and the private registry server.
 The connection to the private registry server can be insecure when the connection between the client and the VCH is secure, and the reverse.